Matrix Organizational Structure: Everything You Need to Know

 How to Overcome the Disadvantages of a Matrix Organization Structure

-Cooperation must be of utmost important between the functional and project manager, in order to avoid conflict and confusion.
+Cooperation must be of utmost importance between the functional and project manager, in order to avoid conflict and confusion.
 In addition, strong and well-defined communication between all management and employees is critical.
 Along with, gaining support from all stakeholders.
 Employees must receive the vision, goals, and objectives from these managers.
 Power and authority must be evenly balanced between the functional and project manager.
 Conflict must be privately and quickly resolved between the functional and project manager.
 Documentation and clear communication serve to avoid confusion about responsibilities and roles.

 Type of Matrix Organization Structure

 - Strong Matrix Structure – majority of power is held by project manager, who controls the project budget, has a full-time role, and employs an administrative staff.
 This particular structure has many characteristics in common with a projectized organization.

 - Balanced Matrix Structure- In this form, the organization the functional and project managers are balanced in both power and authority.
 Project managers have a full-time role and a part time administrative staff.
 Both managers have control of the budget for the project.

 - Weak Matrix Structure- When the project manager has limited authority and power.
 The project manager will have more like a coordinator.

 Why the Matrix?

 The Matrix Organization Structure was developed out of the requirement to answer a need.
 Organizational forms needed to be able to manage the complexity of limited resources, problems, projects, and very complex large programs.
 The added complexity could not be addressed by the conventional hierarchical organizations.
 Solving the unique problems required in a complex amount of information to be processed.
 The skills and functions being because of the difficulty in the ability to view the total system.